 It doesn’t matter whether you are an experienced programmer looking for a tool to complete your organization's project or a newbie to the web development; seeking an informative and convenient start, the question remains the same.

-In order to know which one suits the best for your web app development, you need to thoroughly examine both of these tools and know what they have to offer regarding your project requirements.
-Once you are aware of every ins and outs of Angular JS and React framework, you will now be able to make the right decision on your own.
+In order to know which one suits the best for your web app development, you need to thoroughly examine both of these tools and know what they have to offer.
+Once you are aware of every in and out of Angular JS and React framework, you will be able to make the right decision on your own.

 |Latest Version||AngularJS 6 version||React 15|